binaryage/totalfinder-web/licensing.md

 I have tested TotalFinder with my system and I did my best to make it bug-free and stable.
 However it may still contain undiscovered bugs or issues.

 <div class="license-warning">
 Also please note that I'm not in control of what Apple does with Finder in the future.
 Although unlikely, it may happen that some future update makes it impossible for me to adapt TotalFinder or some of its functionality to a new Finder version.
-By buying a license you accept this risk.
+By using this software you accept this risk.
 </div>

 <div class="license-exclamation">